Skip to main content

 RADIUS Monitoring must be enabled to track RADIUS server reachability.
 If not enabled, clients will continue to be put on the Guest or Critical Auth VLANs even after connectivity between the MS and RADIUS server has been restored.

 Configuring Critical Authentication VLAN or Failed Authentication VLAN under an access policy may affect its existing Guest VLAN behavior.
-Please consult the Interoperability and backward compatibility section of this document for details.
+Consult the Interoperability and backward compatibility section of this document for details.

 An "802.1X Canned EAP Success" event will be triggered if the authentication process places a client's VLAN on the critical, guest, or failed authentication VLAN.
 This alert is different from the "802.1X EAP Success" event where authentication is successful and planned connectivity is provided.